 The sixties was a magical time when it comes to style.
 Just picture it: Jackie Kennedy, Brigitte Bardot, and Sharon Tate were in their prime, discovering and setting beauty milestones we still live by today.
-While their makeup choices were certainly notable, it's their hair that has our attention in 2020.
+While their makeup choices were certainly notable, it's their hair that has our attention this year.
 To make our case, we've rounded up 25 '60s-inspired hairstyles worth weaving into your routine in 2021.
 Keep scrolling for all the retro inspiration you need.

 Smooth & Voluminous

 The higher the hair, the closer to heaven, right?
-That was the mindset in the 60's when beehives made their way into the mainstream.
+That was the mindset in the 60s when beehives made their way into the mainstream.
 With a heavily-coiffed crown and smooth front layers pulled around to the back that always looked perfectly tailored, this style became a mainstay in women's beauty routines worldwide.
 Keeping the hair's natural texture intact is a great way to give this classic style a modern twist.

 Vidal Sassoon Pixie Cut

-Short hair became a go-to in the 60's.
-One such style was the Vidal Sassoon pixie, which was created by British hairstylist, Vidal Sassoon.
-It featured geometric edges that, while super out-there for the time, became a hit all over the world.
+Short hair became a go-to in the 60s.
+One such style was the Vidal Sassoon pixie, which was created by British hairstylist Vidal Sassoon.
+It featured geometric edges that became a hit all over the world while super out-there for the time.
 Once Mia Farrow rocked the style, it was a spiral of everyone and their mother wanting to do the same.
 And thus, the demand for short, chic hairstyles began.

 The Hollywood Flipped Bob